squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

         ```

 The other configuration options of this extension are not officially supported
-by Material for MkDocs, so they may yield unexpected results.
+by Material for MkDocs, which is why they may yield unexpected results.
 Use them at your
 own risk.

   [Table of Contents]: https://python-markdown.github.io/extensions/toc/